dj1ch/pico-key/README.md

 A POC using python and circuitpython to exploit a target machine.
 This is just a bare repository which I plan on changing over time.

 ### Development progress
 This [project](https://github.com/users/dj1ch/projects/3) showcases my progress thus far.
+I am going to restart this project from scratch as I figure out what to do.
+Most of my ideas for this project have been used for other ones.

 ### Install guide
 TBA, I don't plan on making an install guide until everything is set up.